MoisesSilvaM/Cassandra-Tuning/README.md

 #Include the default configuration uncommenting the text configurationsFile = "./configurations.txt" in scenario file.

-#Select the workloads to adjust, uncommenting the workload in the instance-list.txt file.
+#Select the workloads to adjust, uncommenting the workload in the instances file

+    - instance-list.txt file.

-#Select the workloads to test, uncommenting the workload in the files instance - test-list-100k.txt (for the first scenario) and instance - test-list-1m.txt (for the second scenario)
+#Select the workloads to test, uncommenting the workload in the instances file

+    - test-list-100k.txt (for the first scenario)
+    and
+    - test-list-1m.txt (for the second scenario)

 Call the script: